In this Blog Post

 They show us 5 principles or lessons for effective teamwork.

-Leeson 1 - When geese fly they fly in a V formation.
-As each goose flaps its wings it provides uplift for the geese that are behind making git easier for them to fly longer distances.
+When geese fly they fly in a V formation.
+As each goose flaps its wings it provides uplift for the geese that are behind making it easier for them to fly longer distances.

 This shows us that people who have a common goal and a sense of belonging get reach their goals faster and easier because they are all providing help and support to each other.

-Lesson 2 - When a goose falls out of formation it feels the drag as it is no longer feeling the benefit of the lift described in lesson one.
-It work shard to get back into the formation to get the full benefit once again and rejoin the group.
+When a goose falls out of formation it feels the drag as it is no longer feeling the benefit of the lift described in lesson one.
+It works hard to get back into the formation to get the full benefit once again and rejoin the group.